-The ELP representative (Mirela Temo) works in partnership with the chair and members of the SACRE to identify gaps with representation of the local faith or belief communities and wider group membership.
+The ELP representative works in partnership with the chair and members of the SACRE to identify gaps with representation of the local faith or belief communities and wider group membership.

 Regarding the wider question of membership, Ealing SACRE recognises that recruitment is an ongoing issue.
-Angela Doherty was recognised for the work completed around identifying the nominating bodies that the Local Authority had stipulated should have a say.
 The Local Authority LBE decides which group would have representation, how many representatives and what the quorum should be.
 LBE are required to contact the appropriate nominating body to identify an individual acceptable to the Council and to that nominating body.